Unit 2 - Practice Quiz

 C. The British Empire

-D. The French Empire
+D. The Russian Empire

 21 Alfred Thayer Mahan's analysis of sea power emphasized a combination of factors for national greatness.
 Which of the following scenarios best illustrates the application of his core principles?